moby/moby/docs/reference/commandline/build.md

       --cpuset-mems=""                MEMs in which to allow execution, e.g. `0-3`, `0,1` --disable-content-trust=true    Skip image verification
-      -f, --file=""                   Name of the Dockerfile (Default is 'PATH/Dockerfile') --force-rm=false                Always remove intermediate containers
+      -f, --file=""                   Name of the Dockerfile (Default is 'PATH/Dockerfile') --force-rm                      Always remove intermediate containers
-      --help=false                    Print usage
+      --help                          Print usage
       --isolation=""                  Container isolation technology
-      -m, --memory=""                 Memory limit for all build containers --memory-swap=""                Total memory (memory + swap), `-1` to disable swap --no-cache=false                Do not use cache when building the image --pull=false                    Always attempt to pull a newer version of the image -q, --quiet=false               Suppress the build output and print image ID on success --rm=true                       Remove intermediate containers after a successful build --shm-size=[]                   Size of `/dev/shm`.
+      -m, --memory=""                 Memory limit for all build containers --memory-swap=""                Total memory (memory + swap), `-1` to disable swap --no-cache                      Do not use cache when building the image --pull                          Always attempt to pull a newer version of the image -q, --quiet                     Suppress the build output and print image ID on success --rm=true                       Remove intermediate containers after a successful build --shm-size=[]                   Size of `/dev/shm`.
 The format is `<number><unit>`. `number` must be greater than `0`.
 Unit is optional and can be `b` (bytes), `k` (kilobytes), `m` (megabytes), or `g` (gigabytes).
 If you omit the unit, the system uses bytes.
 If you omit the size entirely, the system uses `64m`.
       -t, --tag=[]                    Name and optionally a tag in the 'name:tag' format